blacklabelops-legacy/hashicorp-virtualbox/README.md

 Requirements:

-  * Centos 7.1503 dedicated host without any virtualization around.
+  * Centos7 dedicated host without any virtualization around.
   * Linux only, Virtualbox will not run inside Virtualbox or boot2docker!
   * Host machine must have working installation of Virtualbox.
   * Host machine should have same Virtualbox version.